In order to create a web site on the Internet, you first need to find someone/something to host it for you.

 password when you set up a second WordPress site.

-Aside from the Username and Password, fill out the Site Title based on the instructions in your assignment.
+As for the Site Title, fill out the text field based on the instructions in your assignment.

 Your Email is not actually used for anything, so it doesn't matter what you put there.